d8ahazard/AudioLab/README.md

 ### Audio Processing Capabilities
 - **Music Generation:** Create music from scratch or remix existing tracks using the brand-new YuE model(s).
+- **Zonos Text-to-Speech:** Generate high-quality speech using the Zonos TTS model.
 - **Text-to-Speech:** Convert text into natural-sounding speech, clone voices, and more using Coqui TTS.
 - **Audio Separation:** Isolate vocals, drums, bass, and other components from an audio track.
 - **Vocal Isolation:** Differentiate lead vocals from background vocals.